danpla/dpscreenocr/doc/manual.md

         C:\>ftype Python.File
         Python.File="C:\Windows\py.exe" "%L" %*

-    If the command doesn't end with "%*", fix it:
+    If the command doesn't end with `%*`, fix it:

         C:\>ftype Python.File="C:\Windows\py.exe" "%L" %*

 If the script still receives only one argument (path to the script), this means that Windows actually use a different association for the given extension and ignores the one set with assoc/ftype.
-To fix that, open regedit and make sure the values of the following keys end with "%*":
+To fix that, open regedit and make sure the values of the following keys use the correct path to the Python executable and end with `%*`:

     HKEY_CLASSES_ROOT\Applications\python.exe\shell\open\command
     HKEY_CLASSES_ROOT\py_auto_file\shell\open\command